ropensci-archive/roweb2/content/technotes/2020-07-09-cran-checks-update/index.md

 ### CRAN Checks API

-The CRAN checks API was born out of a few things:
+The CRANS checks API was born because whilst being crucial to a package's fate on CRAN, CRAN checks results were not available in a machine readable format, contrary to checks from continuous integration services.

-- the pain of CRAN checks data not being easily machine readable
+Indeed, CRAN checks results are only distributed as HTML pages.
-- the importance of CRAN checks vs. other checks (the maintainer's Travis-CI, Appveyor, etc.) for determining whether your package stays on CRAN or not
+Therefore CRAN checks API's goal is to provide data from CRAN checks in a format that's easier to work with from code.

 CRAN checks are presented for packages in html meant for browser interaction, in a combination of tables, lists and text.
 On our server we scrape checks data for each package, and manipulate the data into a format that can be easily stored and searched, and then made machine readable.